На русском языке

 ~ T_{\mu\nu} = B_{\mu\nu }+ W_{\mu\nu } + U_{\mu\nu } + P_{\mu\nu },

-This means that in CTG the gravitational field is a physical field and along with the electromagnetic field, the acceleration field and pressure field it is the source forming the spacetime metric.
+This means that in CTG gravitational field is a physical field and along with electromagnetic field, acceleration field and pressure field it is the source forming spacetime metric.

-For the case of continuously distributed matter we obtain the equality for the cosmological constant:
+For the case of continuously distributed matter we obtain equality for cosmological constant:

 ~\Lambda ={16\pi \beta G \over c^{4}}(D_{\kappa }J^{\kappa }+A_{\kappa }j^{\kappa }+U_{\kappa }J^{\kappa }+\pi _{\kappa }J^{\kappa }),